 Omar Faulkner scored 18 points to lead the Gladiators.

 “We watched him and we knew he’s an inside threat,” Alexander Roth said.
 “We ran our zone.
 Whenever he went to the high key, we didn’t put a body on him.
 We didn’t see him shoot a lot.
 So we were going to let him shoot.”

 Though Faulkner paced South Allegheny in scoring, foul trouble altered his game a bit.
 Faulkner was hit with his second personal foul just 1:56 into the game and Ellwood City trailing 5-3.
 DiCenzo was forced to sit Faulkner for a good portion of the opening period.

 “That was huge,” Coach Antuono said of Faulkner’s two quick fouls.
 “We removed him from the game and we removed him from the rim.”

 The teams traded leads in the first quarter before settling on a 12-12 deadlock after the opening eight minutes.

-The teams were tied at 22 with Ellwood City possessing the ball.
+The teams were tied at 22 with Ellwood City possessing the ball as the clock was winding down in the half.
 The Wolverines were working the ball around for the final shot.
 But South Allegheny was able to get a steal and Antonio Epps converted the miscue by going the length of the floor for a layup at the horn to give the Gladiators a 24-22 advantage at the break.